chillakalyan/riscv-boot-analysis/docs/csr_analysis.md

-# CSR Analysis During Boot
+# CSR Analysis During Boo

 Control and Status Registers (CSRs) play a critical role in the RISC-V privilege architecture.